mikebway/envoy-auth-poc/README.md

 * A simple web service ([authtest](authtest)) listening at [localhost:9090](http://localhost:9090/)
 * A "login"/"logout" web service ([login](login)) listening at [localhost:9040](http://localhost:9040/)

+Envoy, running at [localhost:10000](http://localhost:10000/), routes all URL paths to the ([authtest](authtest)) service running at [localhost:9090](http://localhost:9090/) except for `/login` and `/logout`.
+The `/login` and `/logout` paths are routed to ([login](login)) service listening at [localhost:9040](http://localhost:9040/)

+Envoy is configured to route requests for most paths (not all) through the [extauth](extauth) external authorization filter.
+The external authorization filter always adds a `x-extauth-was-here` to mark that the filter was invoked.
+If the [login](login) service has created a "session" cookie with a username in it, the external authorization service will add a second, `x-extauth-authorization`, header containing a signed JWT that wraps the username found in the session cookie.

 You will be able to reach the web service either through the Envoy reverse proxy at [localhost:10000](http://localhost:10000/), or bypass the proxy and go direct to [localhost:9090](http://localhost:9090/) to see the difference in results.